The Privacy Scorecard report is a tool used to assess and evaluate the privacy practices of organizations and companies.

 PRIVACY SCORECARD REPORT

-The 2021 Scorecard report focuses on the law, corporate policies and practices.
-It will turn a spotlight on how the policies of private and public sectors either advance or hinder the privacy rights of users and it will recognize those companies or government agencies that buttress and ensure data protection and privacy best practices.
-The idea is to protect data privacy rights of individuals by ensuring that data collector/processors bring more.
+The 2021 Scorecard report focused on the law, corporate policies and practices.
+It turned a spotlight on how the policies of private and public sectors either advance or hinder the privacy rights of users and it recognised those companies or government agencies that buttress and ensure data protection and privacy best practices.
+The idea is to protect data privacy rights of individuals by ensuring that data collector/processors bring more to the table.

 Data collectors/processors are required to be transparent about access to and use of personal data, and to respect our right to privacy and dignity at all times as stipulated in the data protection law.
 And some companies are increasingly meeting those expectations, but there are still many companies that lag behind, fail to enact best practices around transparency, or don’t prioritize user privacy and dignity.